ircam-ismm/webaudio-tutorials/scheduling/granular-synthesis.md

 // create a new scheduler, in the audioContext timeline const scheduler = new Scheduler(() => audioContext.currentTime);
-// create out granular synth and connect it to audio destination const granular = new GranularSynth(audioContext, buffer);
+// create our granular synth and connect it to audio destination const granular = new GranularSynth(audioContext, buffer);
 granular.output.connect(audioContext.destination);
 // register the synth into the scheduler and start it now scheduler.add(granular.render, audioContext.currentTime);
 ```

-If you reload the page and open the console, you should the start time of the grains displayed in the console:
+If you reload the page and open the console, you should see the start time of the grains displayed in the console:

 ![scheduler-working](../assets/granular-synthesis/scheduler-working.png)